ascend4/ascend4/A4SQP_C_API.md

   `exact` maps to `EXACT_LAGRANGIAN` when an `eval_h` callback exists.
 - `scaleopt`: `NONE`, `ROW_2NORM`, or `RELNOM`.
 The C API default is `NONE`;
-  the CUTEst driver currently defaults this option to `ROW_2NORM` to match the ASCEND solver default unless overridden.
+  the CUTEst driver currently defaults this option to `ROW_2NORM` to match the ASCEND solver default unless overridden. `ROW_2NORM` caps the scale at `1.0`, so it scales down large rows but does not amplify rows whose Jacobian norm is small near a degenerate solution.

 Numeric options: